We can't wait to be with you all again! Stay tuned for more details on a 2021 Ken Shughart Award event.

-Each year the Humane Society of Western Montana recognizes a person who demonstrates extraordinary personal initiative toward improving the welfare of animals with the presentation of the Ken Shughart Humanitarian Award.
+Each year the Humane Society of Western Montana recognizes a person who demonstrates extraordinary personal initiative toward improving the welfare of animals with the presentation of the Ken Shughart Award.
+Last year our event was entirely online - we are so excited to all be together in person again soon.

 • The impact your nominee’s actions have on pets in our community and the duration of that impact.